Anas-MG/Robot-AI-Projects/AI-MapTask/README.md

 - #### Launch the slam_gmapping node.
 This will also start rviz to visualize
 ````
 $ roslaunch diff_drive_bot gmapping.launch
 ````
 - #### control using keyboard:
 ````

-$ rosrun diff_drive_bot keyboard_teleop.py  // this command from the source didn't work with me . i think it was duo to that it was built for older python
+$ rosrun diff_drive_bot keyboard_teleop.py  // This command from the source didn't work with me . i think it was duo to that it was built for older python
 $ roslaunch turtlebot3_teleop turtlebot3_teleop_key.launch // I've used the turtlebot3_teleop_key.launch file and it worked.

 ````